HooshBaaz/2022_DataAnalytics_SummerSchool/README.md

 <hr style="border:2px solid gray">

 ## Curriculum
-Please refer to our [website](https://openai.school/) to know about the course schedule and subjects.
+Please refer to [openai.school](https://openai.school/) to know about the course schedule and subjects.

 ## Course Structure